Global Blockchain Show, Dubai, To Gather Blockchain And Web3 Experts, Provide Networking Opportunities

 VAP Group has been leading the AI and Blockchain consulting domain for more than a decade now and is committed to promoting blockchain innovation among young entrepreneurs and crypto enthusiasts.
 The organization has strategically chosen Dubai for the #GlobalBlockchainShow2024 as the city boasts a futuristic and innovative atmosphere with government support for the decentralized economy and a global blockchain hub that provides access to professionals and experts in this field.

 Attendees will have the opportunity to hear from an esteemed lineup of industry leaders.
 Lennix Lai, the Chief Commercial Officer of OKX, brings over 15 years of crypto and financial expertise, leading OKX's evolution into a DeFi and NFT powerhouse.
-Alexandre Dreyfus, CEO of CHILIZ & SOCIOS, boasts a rich digital entrepreneurial journey, pioneering blockchain-based fan engagement for major sports entities.
-Dominic Williams, the brain behind the Internet Computer Project, will delve into the future of blockchain tech.
-Additionally, speakers like Alex Fazel of SwissBorg, David Palmer from Vodafone, Maria Vovchok of Dubai Blockchain Center, and Alex Belov of Coinstelegram will offer their insights on the transformative potential of blockchain across various sectors.
+Additionally, speakers like Alex Fazel of SwissBorg, David Palmer from Vodafone, will offer their insights on the transformative potential of blockchain across various sectors.

-Vishal Parmar, the CEO of VAP Group, says, "At the Global Blockchain Show in Dubai, we're shaping the future of Blockchain and Web3.
-Beyond gathering diverse insights, we're uniting to drive industry transformation and shape tomorrow's possibilities."

 There will be engaging networking opportunities and panel discussions on Blockchain advancements and production cases.